USC in D.C. Spring Semester Program

 All students are required to take the two classes in the track in which they are accepted.
 If there is room in a student’s schedule (for example, if a student has 14 units), a student may take a class from a different track and earn a total of 18 units.
 However, keep in mind the semester is rigorous and 18 units, paired with an internship and activities as part of the program, is a significant load.
 Students are advised to speak with their department or academic advisor as they register for the program.

 YES!
 The program is open to students from all majors.
 Students are encouraged to speak with their academic advisors before applying to the program.
+Sign up to be notified when applications open for Spring 2027.

 Yes.
 Students can apply to the track that best aligns with their interests and major.
 All applications will be reviewed, and a limited number of spots will be offered in each track.
-Check back for updates.

-The program dates align with USC’s Spring 2026 Semester program dates outlined on the USC Academic Calendar.
+The program dates align with USC’s Spring 2027 Semester program dates outlined on the USC Academic Calendar.